EHB-MCT/web2-course-project-JoppeRabijns/README.md

   > Or make your own account

 ### Note:
-Only 70 api calls can be made daily to retrieve recipes ...
+Only about 70 api calls can be made daily to retrieve recipes ...